Native to boreal and arctic forests, lingonberries are close cousins to cranberries.

 Acidifying blueberry soil

-Blueberries prefer a soil pH of 4.5 to 5.5, while most Bay Area soils are 7 or higher.
+Blueberries prefer a soil pH of 4.5 to 5.5, while most San Jose, California soils are 7 or higher.
 This means that you may want to acidify your soil.
 To really know what you are working with, have your soil tested by a reputable lab.
 Over-the-counter test kits and strips are unreliable.
 Unless you want to spend hundreds of dollars on lab equipment, lab tests are really the only way to go.
 If it ends up that acidification is needed, try amending the soil with coffee grounds, citrus rinds, or oak leaves.
 You can also buy commercially available acidifiers.
 Keep in mind that changing pH is a slow process and that it requires regular monitoring.

 Blueberry pests and diseases

-Citrus thrips, katydids, light brown apple moth, masked chafer, blueberry bud mites, cranberry weevils, scale insects, Pacific flathead borer, plum curculio, sharp nosed leafhoppers, spotted wing drosophila, span worms, and Asian longhorn beetles will all try attacking your blueberry plants, but birds will probably cause the most damage.
+Citrus thrips, katydids, light brown apple moth, masked chafer, blueberry bud mites, cranberry weevils, scale insects, Pacific flathead borers, plum curculio, sharp nosed leafhoppers, spotted wing drosophila, span worms, and Asian longhorn beetles will all try attacking your blueberry plants, but birds will probably cause the most damage.
 Personally, I built cage frames around my blueberry bushes and stapled netting to the frame.
 It works very nicely.
-Common blueberry diseases include twig blight, canker, stem blight, mummy berry, Anthracnose, and blueberry stunt disease.
+Common blueberry diseases include twig blight, canker, stem blight, mummy berry, anthracnose, and blueberry stunt disease.
 Removing dead or diseased canes and treating with dormant oil can go a long way toward protecting your blueberry plants.

 Your blueberry plants can live for 20 years, producing fruit after the third year.